-The Ozmen Center for Entrepreneurship is launching a workshop series “Starting a Business”.
-This workshop series is for students across all Colleges at the University who want to learn how to start a business but do not plan to take Entrepreneurship courses offered through the College of Business.
+The Ozmen Center for Entrepreneurship is continuing the workshop series, “Creating a Business”.
+This workshop series is for students across all Colleges at the University who want to learn how to create a business, but do not plan to take Entrepreneurship courses offered through the College of Business.
 It is also intended to prepare student teams to qualify for the Sontag Entrepreneurship Competition.
 These workshops are FREE, and no college credits are earned through participation in these workshops.
 Students must register, and can do so here.

 The workshop series consists of four elements:

 - The online Udacity course “How to Build a Startup”

 Udacity offers a free online course entitled “How to Build a Startup” taught primarily by Steve Blank, based on using Business Model Canvas, developed by Alexander Osterwalder, for how to develop and refine ideas for a new business.
 The link to enroll in the course can be found at https://www.udacity.com/course/how-to-build-a-startup–ep245.
 The course is taught through a series of video clips totaling around five hours of viewing time.